lexie-liang/LiangJiayu.github.io/index.md

 ## Service
-- [2023-present] Research assistant at Shandong University
+- [2023-2024] Research assistant at Shandong University
+- [2024-2025] Research assistant at Hong Kong University of Science and Technology

 ## Skills
 - Programming: Python, R, JavaScript and MATLAB